-In accordance with State Board of Education Rule 6A-1.001, Florida Administrative Code, and School Board Policy 1700, we have audited the financial statements of Harbordale Elementary School for the 2022-2023 fiscal year.
-We conducted our audit in accordance with general accepted government auditing standards, issued by the Comptroller General of the United States.
-The Financial Statements of the School presented fairly, in all material respects, the changes in fund balances arising from cash transactions during the 2022-2023 fiscal year, on a cash basis of accounting.
+In accordance with State Board of Education Rule 6A-1.001, Florida Administrative Code, and School Board Policy 1700, we have audited the financial statement of Deerfield Beach Middle School for the 2022-2023 fiscal year.
+We conducted our audit in accordance with generally accepted government auditing standards, issued by the Comptroller General of the United States.
+The financial statement of the school presents fairly, in all material respects, the changes in fund balances arising from cash transactions during the 2022-2023 fiscal year, on the cash basis of accounting.
 With respect to the items tested, the school generally complied with various Florida Statutes, Board Policies and particularly the Standard Practice Bulletins.
-Our assessment of the controls in place to promote compliance with the School Board's policies and procedures indicated the internal control structure at the school generally functioned as designed the District administration.
+Our assessment of the controls in place to promote compliance with the School Board's policies and procedures indicated the internal control structure at the school generally functioned as designed by the District administration.